israfilbd/official_banners/README.md

 npm install
 npm run start
 ```
-- The utility will generate the SVG banners.
+- The utility will generate the SVG banners and list all the codenames.
 Upon completion, a prompt will appear asking if you want to export the SVG banners to PNG.

 - `.svg` banners are exported to `./svg/codename.svg`
-- `.png` banners are exported to `./png/codename.png`
+- `.png` banners are exported to `./png/codename.png ` & `./png/banners.zip `